College-Track/ct_cookie_cutter/{{ cookiecutter.repo_name }}/README.md

     │   └── raw            <- The original, immutable data dump.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │
+    ├── src                <- Contains all python code │   ├── 1_data_prep.py <- Initial script to load and prep data
+    │   ├── 2_analysis.py  <- If needed, script to run analysis or run more complicated processes │   └── helpers.py     <- Contains helper functions that are used in main scripts │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    ├── 1-Data_Prep.ipynb  <- The notebook where data is prepped and loaded ├── 2-EDA.ipynb        <- The notebook where any analysis is done.
-    ├── Report.ipynb       <- The notebook where a report, to be exported, is published ├── helpers.py         <- Any additional functions used, also contains helpful scripts that are frequently used.
+    ├── notebooks          <- any Jupyter notebooks used for developing ideas

 --------
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>